Weight Loss Surgery Revision

 Most patients who undergo gastric bypass are able to maintain successful results, but occasionally a patient may eventually experience an enlargement of the stomach pouch or the stoma which can lead to weight gain.
 Texas Laparoscopic Consultants is pleased to offer an innovative surgery option for patients who find themselves with excess weight after a previous bariatric surgery.
 This safe and effective endoscopic bariatric revision procedure is designed to reduce the size of an enlarged pouch or stoma.*

-The Overstitch procedure is performed endoscopically, which means that a small flexible endoscope is inserted through your mouth while the patient is asleep.
+The Overstitch procedure is performed endoscopically, which means that a small flexible endoscope is inserted through your mouth while you are asleep.
 The surgeon uses the endoscope to place stitches around your stomach outlet and around the stomach pouch to reduce the capacity to a size similar to its original post surgery capacity.
-This procedure leaves no visible scars, and patients usually experience very little postoperative pain and are able to return home the same day.
+This procedure leaves no visible scars, and patients usually experience very little postoperative pain and are able to return home the same day.*

 Lap Band Over Bypass Procedure